-One part natural wonder with stalagmites and stalactites and crystals glittering everywhere, one part archaeological site with the remains of human sacrifices and broken bits of pottery, the ATM Cave offers something for everyone – at least, for those who aren’t too claustrophobic or squeamish to discover it for themselves!
+One part natural wonder with stalagmites and stalactites and crystals glittering everywhere, one part archaeological site with the remains of human sacrifices and broken bits of pottery, the ATM Cave offers something for everyone – at least, for those who aren’t too claustrophobic or squeamish about discovering it for themselves!

-This gorgeous cave is considered by National Geographic to be one of the most sacred caves in the world due to its past as an important Mayan religious site.
+National Geographic considers this gorgeous cave to be one of the most sacred caves globally due to its past as an important Mayan religious site.

 However, once you reach the mouth of the cave, that’s when the adventure truly begins, as your group (no more than 8 people led by a certified guide) must swim into the darkness of the cave with nothing but your headlamps as a beacon.